Toxic plants

 Is Metallic Leaf Begonia Toxic To Cats?

-Metallic leaf begonia is a species of the begonia genus thus like its other plant relatives, it also contains large amounts of a substance known as oxalate.
-Once your cat ingested a part of this plant, these oxalate crystals embed themselves in various tissues causing them irritation and discomfort.
-These crystals can break down into oxalic acid which adds further discomfort to cats.
-If ingested in large quantities, the toxins may enter the cat’s bloodstream all the way to the liver.
-This is extremely dangerous as ingestion of oxalic acid can lead to severe adverse effects such as organ failure and even death.
+Yes, Metallic Leaf Begonia is toxic to cats.
+It is a species of the begonia genus and, like its relatives, contains significant amounts of a substance known as oxalate.
+When ingested by cats, these oxalate crystals can embed in various tissues, causing irritation and discomfort.
+Moreover, these crystals can break down into oxalic acid, intensifying the discomfort.
+If consumed in large quantities, the toxins may progress to the cat’s liver, potentially leading to severe consequences, such as organ failure and even death.

 Clinical Signs of Metallic Leaf Begonia Poisoning in Cats